AhmedAlmijbari/AhmedAlmijbari.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Salam!
-I'm Ahmed, a PhD researcher and academic staff member at the Munich Institute of Robotics and Machine Intelligence, Technical University of Munich.
-I graduated with honours from the Elite MSc program in Neuroengineering at TU Munich, where I was awarded the Research Excellence Certificate from the Elite Network of Bavaria.
-My experience spans AI, brain-inspired systems, and neural dynamics.
-My passion lies in reverse-engineering the biological brain to build intelligent machines and restore impaired neural functions.
+I’m Ahmed — an AI PhD researcher and academic staff member at the Munich Institute of Robotics and Machine Intelligence, Technical University of Munich.
+I develop brain-inspired AI systems, with proven experience building AI-driven healthcare solutions.
+My multidisciplinary background spans Machine Learning, Data Science, Digital Systems, and Neuroengineering.
+I hold an Elite MSc in Neuroengineering from TUM, where I graduated with honours and was awarded the Research Excellence Certificate by the Elite Network of Bavaria, along with two merit-based scholarships.
+My passion lies in reverse-engineering the brain to create next-generation intelligent machines, advance neural interface technologies, and restore impaired neural functions.
+I aim to bridge AI and neuroscience to build intelligent systems that drive biomedical innovation and shape the future of healthcare.
 {style="text-align: justify;"}